VincentWang333/acme_platform/README.md

 ## Install dependencies

-In order to locally test this backend server, open the terminal under this project folder, run
+In order to locally run this backend server, open the terminal under this project folder, run
 ```
 pip3 install -r requirements.txt
 ```